 Who am I?

-I am a competitive athlete in Olympic weightlifting and a student in Osteopathy.
+My name is Fereshteh Dinaz Bulsara.
+I am a competitive athlete in Olympic weightlifting and a registered massage therapist studying Osteopathy.
 I earn a living by coaching private and group fitness classes and freelance writing about my passions: fitness, health, sport, nutrition, weightlifting, CrossFit, injury prevention, pain relief, injury rehabilitation, and the latest research on all these topics!

 The Full Bio…

 Raised in a middle-class family and one of four children, free-play with the neighbourhood kids was a typical childhood in the 90s in Ottawa, Ontario.

 My competitive nature drove me into the arena of sports and athletics.
 When it came to doing anything physical, I was determined to win.
 Having older brothers, there was always a good reason to push a little harder to prove myself!

 I decided to study Human Kinetics at the University of Ottawa to explore health, biomechanics, anatomy and physiology.
 Entering in 2004 and qualifying for the badminton team, the first couple of years were great!
 In 2007 I was in an unfortunate car accident that led me to quit the team.
 It was a classic Car VS Girl on skateboard (yours truly) and the car had won.

 Following during and following recovery, after spending much time in the physiotherapy clinic, I discovered the beautiful sport of Olympic Weightlifting.

 Taking up Weightlifting changed the course of my life.
 After completing a Bachelor of Science in Human Kinetics (honours), in 2009, my partner and I packed up and moved to beautiful Montreal, where I began training seriously.